HazyResearch/deepdive/doc/example-spouse.md

 1. **Data processing.** First, we'll load the raw corpus, add NLP markups, extract a set of _candidate_ relation mentions, and a sparse _feature_ representation of each.

-2. **Distant supervision with data & rules.** Next, we'll use various strategies to provide _supervision_ for our dataset, so that we can use machine learning to learn the weights of a model.
+2. **Distant supervision with data and rules.** Next, we'll use various strategies to provide _supervision_ for our dataset, so that we can use machine learning to learn the weights of a model.

-3. **Learning & inference: model specification.** Then, we'll specify the high-level configuration of our _model_.
+3. **Learning and inference: model specification.** Then, we'll specify the high-level configuration of our _model_.

-4. **Error analysis & debugging.** Finally, we'll show how to use DeepDive's labeling, error analysis and debugging tools.
+4. **Error analysis and debugging.** Finally, we'll show how to use DeepDive's labeling, error analysis and debugging tools.

-*_Note the distinction between extraction of facts and extraction of mentions of facts.
+*_Note the distinction between extraction of true, i.e., factual, relations and extraction of mentions of relations.
 In this tutorial, we do the latter, however DeepDive supports further downstream methods for tackling the former task in a principled manner._